okatsn/UnpredictableLife/content/en/notes/static-site-generator/hugo/_index.md

 in the front matter of `content/en/whatever/_index.md`.
 This is equivalent to have `layouts/docs` copied and renamed as `layouts/whatever`.
 For more advanced control, see [alternative-site-structure](https://www.docsy.dev/docs/adding-content/content/#alternative-site-structure).

-TODO: This approach failed when published with netlify
-  - I've tried moving `docs-s` to `themes/docsy/layouts/`; however, changes under themes cannot be staged.; however,
-  - Then I tired committing to the repo `Docsy`.
-It is useless.
+> **⛏️Trouble shooting**: When you adapt the alternative site structurization, and the site is rendered properly on local but broken on the deployed netlify website, check the hugo-building version.
+The alternative site structure is supported only for hugo version $\geq$ 0.77 ([see this](https://github.com/gwatts/mostlydocs/)).

+> ☠️ Don't modify anything under `themes/docsy`
+> - If you want to change anything, copy it (with exactly the same directory structure) to the root `docsy-example` (or your folder renamed from it).
+> - For example, copy `/themes/docsy/layouts` to `/layouts` and then have some modifications on files in `/layouts`.

 ##### disable feedback
-go to `layouts/docs/list.html` and delete the following lines:
+Go to `/layouts/docs/list.html` and delete the following lines:
 ```
 {{ if (and (not .Params.hide_feedback) (.Site.Params.ui.feedback.enable) (.Site.GoogleAnalytics)) }}
 {{ partial "feedback.html" .Site.Params.ui.feedback }}